|Researched by||John Readman||Refereed by||This information is not refereed|

 The majority of the species in the biotope have been recorded in areas of low salinity (such as estuaries).
 Although the overall nature of the biotope would probably be unaffected, some species, such as Palmaria palmata, are likely to experience some mortality.
 Resistance is, therefore, ‘Medium’, resilience is ‘High’ and sensitivity is ‘Low’.

-All the biotopes within this complex are characterized by their moderate energy and a significant increase or decrease would probably result in a fundamental change to the nature of the biotope and, hence, reclassification would be required.
-However, at the benchmark level, changes are unlikely to be significant enough to alter the biotope and resistance is, therefore, assessed as ‘High’, resilience is ‘High’ and the biotope is ‘Not sensitive’ at the benchmark level.
+Sensitivity assessment.
+All the biotopes within this complex (CvOv.SpR) are found on caves and overhangs.
+A significant increase or decrease in wave action could probably result in a fundamental change to the nature of the biotope due to scour, especially where the biotope occurs close to the base of the overhang or cave.
+Water flow is probably important for suspension feeders to supply food and remove wastes.
+However, wave action is probably the most important contributor to water movement in these biotopes.
+Hence, changes in water flow at the benchmark level (0.1-0.2 m/s) are unlikely to be significant enough to alter the biotope.
+Therefore, resistance is, assessed as ‘High’, resilience is ‘High’ and the biotope is ‘Not sensitive’ at the benchmark level.

-Semibalanus balanoides is less tolerant of desiccation stress than Chthamalus barnacle species and changes in emergence may therefore lead to species replacement and the development of a Chthamalus sp. dominated biotope, more typical of the upper shore may develop.
+Semibalanus balanoides is less tolerant of desiccation stress than Chthamalus barnacle species and changes in emergence may, therefore, lead to species replacement and the development of a Chthamalus sp. dominated biotope, more typical of the upper shore may develop.
 It should be noted that moisture from wave surge is considered important in maintaining faunal abundance (Connor et al., 2004).
-Changes in emergence may therefore eventually lead to replacement of this biotope to one more tolerant of desiccation.
+Changes in emergence may therefore eventually lead to the replacement of this biotope to one more tolerant of desiccation.

-Whilst this biotope is recorded as occurring from exposed to sheltered conditions, the local conditions are likely to be an important factor in assessing effects.
+Sensitivity assessment.
+This biotope is recorded as occurring from exposed to sheltered conditions but local conditions are likely to be an important factor in assessing effects.
 These biotopes are found under overhangs and on the walls of caves which may afford some protection to the characterizing species.
 A significant change in wave exposure would probably result in a fundamental change to the nature of the biotope.
 However, at the benchmark level, changes are unlikely to be significant and resistance is therefore assessed as ‘High’, resilience is ‘High’ and the biotope is ‘Not sensitive’ at the benchmark level.

 No information was found concerning the effects of heavy metals on encrusting coralline algae.
 Bryan (1984) suggested that the general order for heavy metal toxicity in seaweeds is: organic Hg> inorganic Hg > Cu > Ag > Zn> Cd> Pb.
 Contamination at levels greater than the pressure benchmark may adversely impact the biotope.
 Cole et al. (1999) reported that Hg was very toxic to macrophytes.
 The sub-lethal effects of Hg (organic and inorganic) on the sporelings of an intertidal red algae, Plumaria elegans, were reported by Boney (1971).
 Total growth inhibition was caused by 1 ppm Hg.